We may have an attraction to body odor that started long ago.

 The Medieval Culture of Not Bathing

-The infamous letter from Napoleon to Joséphine was allegedly brief.
+Napoleon Bonaparte allegedly wrote an infamous, albeit brief letter to Joséphine.
 “I am coming home,” Napoleon wrote.
 “Don’t wash.”
 Really, though, does a request like that require elaboration?
 Even so, for many years there has been a discussion about what Napoleon meant.
 On the surface, one could intimate that the French leader had a fondness for his love’s body odor, and perhaps he did.
 It certainly wouldn’t be the only curious revelation about the enigmatic general.
 He is also said to have enjoyed randomly tugging on people’s ears.

 As historic mysteries go, however, the reality is often different, and even more interesting, than the myth.
 Bathing from the Middle Ages up until the time of the Napoleonic Era was a complex matter.
 It would be incorrect to generalize that the Medieval period was completely steeped in filth and that all people of the age did not bathe.
 Public bathhouses were, in fact, quite fashionable, and even those on the lower end of the social scale owned basins for daily washing.
 Yet, there was also a counter-influence to the benefits of hygiene—the Church.